 Creating Patterns from your Existing Garments

-You've got a favorite jumper or dress that fits like a dream why not reverse engineer it and use it as your muse?
+You've got a favourite jumper or dress that fits like a dream why not reverse engineer it and use it as your muse?
 Why not turn it into a blueprint for your very own sewing pattern?

 In this method, we'll guide you through the process of tracing the contours of your cherished clothing item to create a sewing pattern.
 It's not just about replicating; it's about understanding the construction and bringing your vision to life.
 Read on to discover how you can breathe new life into your wardrobe by recreating your beloved garments.